HzaCode/pyDHIS2/README.md

 ---

-*pydhis2: Quite possibly the most complete toolkit for DHIS2.*
+*pydhis2: Quite possibly the most complete python toolkit for DHIS2.*